-Mohammed Hammad is a filmmaker and multi-disciplinary artist based in Jeddah, Saudi Arabia.
-He recently moved back to his hometown during the socio-economic developments of Vision 2030 after having spent over 30 years living in London, Paris, Dubai, and NYC.
+Mohammed Hammad is a film director, producer, editor, music composer and experimental filmmaker currently based in Jeddah, Saudi Arabia after having spent over 30 years living in London, Paris, Dubai, and NYC.

 With a career spanning over 15 years in the film and TV production industry, Hammad has had the pleasure of working at MTV Arabia, MBC, DMI, and most recently as creative director at Saudi's pioneering 3-day international electronic music festival MDLBEAST.